Featured Post

 Average excerpt length: 186 characters (16% over optimal)

-Most posts had zero internal links, creating isolated content silos instead of strategic topic clusters.
+Most posts had zero internal links.
+Content existed in isolation instead of forming connected topic clusters.

 Before: Only 14% of posts had any internal links.
-After: 100% of posts now have 2-4 internal links each, a 2000% increase in total internal links across the site.
+After: Every post has 2-4 internal links to related content.

-Only one post was marked as featured content, despite having several posts that qualified as comprehensive, cornerstone articles.
+Only one post was marked as featured, despite having several comprehensive cornerstone articles that qualified.

-Tags mixed capitalization styles and lacked strategic keyword targeting:
+Tags mixed capitalization styles and lacked any convention:

 • "AI Development" vs "ai-development"